veeplay/android-media-player/README.md

 A container for the Android Veeso Libraries.

-Javadoc documentation is available here: [veeso.github.io/android-media-player-standalone-library/](veeso.github.io/android-media-player-standalone-library/)
+Javadoc documentation is available here: [veeplay.github.io/android-media-player-standalone-library/](veeplay.github.io/android-media-player-standalone-library/)

 A valid Veeso License is required for running the player.
 You can sign-up for a trial license here: [panel.veeso.co](https://panel.veeso.co)

-The SDK is also available via Maven.
+Please note that the Eclipse project distribution is no longer supported.
+The most recent Veeplay SDK is available via Maven.
 Add the following lines to your build.gradle files:

     repositories {
       mavenCentral()